 A private label seller buys (or has produced) a product from a manufacturer, then labels and markets them using their own brand.
 Once that happens, in theory, you are the only one selling that particular product.
 Because of that, you should have Amazon’s Buy Box for your own product.
 If you don’t, it should raise an immediate red flag for you.

 As you’ll read below, Amazon has certain guidelines that they expect you to follow in order to receive a Buy Box (and a great shortcut to sales).
 If you don’t have the buy box, go through the four key factors listed below, and make sure you haven’t missed something.

 One other way that as a private label seller you might end up without the Buy Box is if you have a hijacker on your listing.
-To deal with that, make sure and use Alerts, Helium 10’s Hijacker and Product Monitoring tool.
+To deal with that, make sure and use some of Helium 10’s Amazon sales tools such as, Alerts, Helium 10’s Hijacker and Product Monitoring tool.

 Hijackers are challenging to detect without the help of a 24-hour surveillance software.
 Alerts will continually monitor all your ASINs and instantly alert you when another seller attempts to add their own offer to your listing